SnorreFagerland/virushistory/README.md

 **42541 samples and counting**
 <br><br>
-**NONE OF THESE FILES CAN EXECUTE OR HARM MODERN OPERATING SYSTEMS**<br>
+**NONE OF THESE FILES SHOULD BE ABLE TO HARM MODERN SYSTEMS IN THEIR STORED FORM**<br>
-**Malware that can still somehow execute (eg batch files, macro viruses) will be zipped with password: "history"**
+**Most of the samples will simply not execute on modern operating systems.
+A few might; for example batch files or macro viruses - these will be zipped with password: "history".**

 *That does not mean you should be careless around unverified content.
-Always use a VM if you want to research these files.
+There are no guarantees as to safety, so please know your way around malware and always use a VM if you want to research these files.
 And be aware that they very much are detected by antivirus products.
 Downloading these to a work system is likely to earn you a concerned visit from the IT department.*